B2-Bayesian-for-Biology/MCMCwithODEs_primer/README.md

 Through this project, we connect **theory, code, and data** using a unified Bayesian framework implemented in both **Python** (via [PyMC](https://www.pymc.io)) and **Julia** (via [Turing.jl](https://turinglang.org)).
 We hope this resource helps bring the utility of **Bayesian learning** to the broader **microbial ecology** and **quantitative biology** communities.

 ---

+### Citation

+Paper citation will be added after it is published.
+If you use this repository, please cite:

+> Dey, S. et al. *MCMC with ODEs Primer*.
+Zenodo. https://doi.org/10.5281/zenodo.17792668

+---